ueberdosis/tiptap/docs/api/nodes/list-item.md

 ---
-description: Doesn’t care if it’s part of a bullet list or an ordered list.
+description: Simply does its job.
+Doesn’t even care if it’s part of a bullet list or an ordered list.
-icon: list-unordered
+icon: asterisk
 ---

 # ListItem